-Worker nodes allow you to execute Pentaho work items, such as PDI jobs and transformations, with parallel processing and dynamic scalability with load balancing and dependency management in a clustered environment.
+Pentaho Worker Nodes (PWN) allow you to execute Pentaho work items, such as KTRs and KJBs, with parallel processing, dynamic-scalability, load-balancing, and dependency-management in a clustered environment.

-You can deploy worker nodes in physical, virtual, and Cloud environments to manage the base and peak time processing demands for the workloads of hundreds of work items (PDI jobs and transformations) at different times and with different processing requirements.
-Moreover, through the use of a hybrid deployment of environments, you can provide additional processing capabilities to distribute the load in cases when the on-premise resources are insufficient, by scaling out into the Cloud for more resources.
+Pentaho Worker Nodes can be deployed in physical, virtual, and Cloud environments.
+The hybrid deployment model allows the user to manage the base and peak time processing demands for the workloads of hundreds of work items with different processing requirements.
+Through this model, additional nodes can be scaled onto Cloud resources, on-demand, to distribute the load in cases where on-premise resources are insufficient.

-Hitachi Content Intelligence (HCI) and other technologies, such as Docker, Chronos, and Mesos, provide the means to enable the Pentaho Server to scale in a worker node environment.
+Pentaho Worker Nodes, using tools such as Docker, Chronos, and Mesos, allows the Pentaho Server to scale the execution of work items in a worker node environment.
 You can manage system scaling by adding or removing instances (servers or virtual machines connected to the cluster) to the system and by specifying which services run on an instance.
 A single-instance system is useful for testing and demonstration purposes, while a multi-instance system is recommended for use in a production environment.

-Worker Nodes documentation is intended for selected 8.0 Hitachi Vantara customers who are interested in exploring this feature.
+Worker Nodes documentation is intended for selected 9.0 and later Hitachi Vantara customers who are interested in exploring this feature.
 Contact your Hitachi Vantara sales associate for more information.

 Worker node installation and configuration documentation is intended for IT administrators who know where data is stored, how to connect to it, details about the computing environment, and how to use the Linux command line.

 - Pentaho 9.0 or later installation.
 See Pentaho Installation.

 - Pentaho Worker Nodes distribution file.